fetchai/docs-archived/docs/machine-learning/index.md

 Fetch's machine learning library.
 That means neural networks can be trained and run on or off chain depending on what is needed for your application.

-If you're new to the Etch language, the language of fetch smart contracts,
+If you're new to the Etch language, used to write smart contracts native to the Fetch.ai platform,
 <a href="/machine-learning/basic-etch-example" target=_blank>this etch example</a> demonstrates how to train and run a neural network.
 This can be useful for trying out ideas, or simply using the fetch machine learning library for standalone applications.